caesarshift/hcotf-cli/README.md

 My wife initially joined the hcotf facebook group, and I saw her having to daily locate the classes.
 When I asked her if everyone was having to do this, she said "yes", and then showed me the long list of people asking for a better way.
 This is my attempt at "a better way."

+# Can this automatically load my classes every day?

+Yes - if you're using a computer such as a desktop that you never put to sleep.
+You would use Scheduled Tasks (Windows), launchd (Mac OS), or cron (Linux), and set the program to automatically run every day.
+This is what I have done for my wife and I. Note that this typically won't work on a laptop because, by default, a scheduled task won't wake a computer.

+# Is there even an easier way than this?

+Possibly.
+I could create a website which allows a user to sign up and have it automatically update the stack.
+However, since Peloton's API is limited, I would need to store your Peloton username/password.
+While a subset of users may be ok with that, I wanted to provide a solution that allowed a user complete control without sharing your username/password.
+If there's enough interest for a website, I may explore that solution as well.